 Spotted lanternfly (SLF), Lycorma delicatula, is an invasive sap-feeding planthopper native to Asia.
 First identified in Pennsylvania in 2014, it has spread to at least 14 states.
-While live specimens have not been found in Canada, active populations have been found right across the border in Buffalo, New York, and in Pontiac, Michigan.
+While live specimens have not been found in Canada, active populations have been found right across the border in Buffalo, NY and in Pontiac, MI.

 Adults are large (2.5 cm in length) and brightly coloured.
 Early instar nymphs are black with white spots, while fourth instars are bright red with white and black spots.
 Nymphs are excellent jumpers.
-Although adults are not considered strong flyers, they are capable of repeated bouts of flight, resulting in natural spread of several km per year.
-There is one generation per year (Figure 2).
+Although adults are not considered strong flyers, they are capable of repeated bouts of flight, resulting in natural spread of several kilometers per year.
+There is one generation per year.

-To date, reports of economic injury in the US have been confined to commercial vineyards, where swarm feeding has resulted in yield loss, decreased sugar content in harvested grapes, and weakening or death of vines.
-There is ongoing research on the impacts to tree health in black walnut and maple, both of which are commonly attacked by late instar nymphs and adults in the fall.
-There have been some dramatic images of SLF swarms on apple, but so far, activity on tree fruit seems to be limited to brief periods in the fall, possibly as the pest searches out more preferred hosts.
+To date, reports of economic injury in the US have been confined to commercial vineyards, where swarm feeding has resulted in yield loss, decreased sugar content in harvested grapes, and weakening and death of vines.
+There is ongoing research on the impacts to tree health in black walnut and maple, both of which commonly attacked by late instar nymphs and adults in the fall.
+Significant economic impacts have also been seen in the nursery sector due to implementation of additional regulatory controls and increased use of crop protection products.
+There have been some dramatic images of SLF swarms on apple and reports of SLF on stone fruit trees but so far, no economic impact has been reported and activity on tree fruit seems to be limited to brief periods in the fall, possibly as the pest searches out more preferred hosts.

-If you are interested in finding out more about SLF, the Invasive Species Centre has developed an online course to provide training on the identification, biology, impacts, pathways for spread, and reporting (funded through the Canadian Agricultural Partnership’s AgriRisk Initiatives Program).
-This self-guided online course is free of cost and can be used to obtain Continuing Education Credits from the Ontario Certified Crop Advisor Association.
-Click here for more information.
+If you are interested in finding out more about SLF, the Invasive Species Centre has developed an online course to provide training on the identification, biology, impacts, pathways for spread, and reporting https://invasivespeciestraining.ca/courses/spotted-lanternfly-training/ (funded through the Canadian Agricultural Partnership’s AgriRisk Initiatives Program).
+This free, self-guided online course can be used to obtain continuing education credits from the Ontario Certified Crop Advisor Association.